TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/Review.rst

    Chose your vote, say something nice and click :guilabel:`SEND`

 *  :guilabel:`+1` : you approve of the patch
-*  :guilabel:`-1` : you do not approve, in this case give some reason as a comment
+*  :guilabel:`-1` : you do not approve, in this case give your reason as a comment

 .. sidebar:: Votes